senorprogrammer/clouseau/README.md

 A configuration inspector/checker for Ruby on Rails.

-Clouseau will analyze your Rails app and provide information about the following configuration uses.
+Clouseau analyzes your Rails app and provides information about your configuration.

+It helps answer the following questions:

+* Which config values are being executed in which environment?
+* Do any of those values seem suspicious?
+* Where in my Rails app are those config values used?
+* Where in my Rails app am I using environment variables?

 <img src="./images/clouseau_ui.png" alt="clouseau ui example" />